WorldEnergyCommission/TestEnvironment/.github/pull_request_template.md

 ### Deploy Notes

-All below listed services were deployd to the following clusters:
+All below listed services were deployed to the following clusters:
 (If deployed to other clusters please change accordingly)

 - [X] DEV